nkbinnovations/reusable-workflows/README.md

 <details>
 <summary><b>github-terraform-deploy</b></summary>

-   Runs the Lint on the packer configurations to verify the syntax in the user repository
+   Deploys the terraform configurations to verify the syntax in the user repository

   **INPUTS**